sweetmatt/Deepfake-Detection/README.md

 - CelebDF-v2: https://docs.google.com/forms/d/e/1FAIpQLScoXint8ndZXyJi2Rcy4MvDHkkZLyBFKN43lTeyiG88wrG0rA/viewform
 - FakeAVCeleb: https://docs.google.com/forms/d/e/1FAIpQLSfPDd3oV0auqmmWEgCSaTEQ6CGpFeB-ozQJ35x-B_0Xjd93bw/viewform

+# Usage
+To test FACTOR using our scripts, first download a dataset containing real videos of individuals alongside deepfake videos generate from them.
+- First, you need to group the dataset by celebrity/actor/person identifier (groupByCeleb.py)
+- Second, you need to extract frames and detect/align the faces within said frames (extractDetectFrames.py)
+- Third, you need to extract features from the generated frames (extractFeature.py)
+- Fourth, you need to organize the generated features into test directories (moveFeatures.py)
+- Fifth, you need to generate a reference, test, and label npy file for each celebrity (generateRefTestLabel.py)
+- Lastly, you can evaluate FACTOR's accuracy on the entire dataset (evalFACTOR.py)

 UI Development: For this project, we developed our UI using the Gradio Python Framework: https://www.gradio.app/guides/quickstart.
 # Citations
 We utilized this resource along with the GitHub repo created by Tal Reiss and their team.